 Unhandled Python exceptions in the main thread will cause the program to terminate, as discussed in ISO/IEC 24772-1 subclause 6.36.3.
 Unhandled exceptions in a concurrent part of a program will have effects that are dependent on the model of concurrency being used and the explicit way that the components are executed and communicate.
 See 6.62 Concurrency – Premature termination [CGS].

 6.36.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.36.5.

-Use Python’s exception handling with care in order to not catch errors that are intended for other exception handlers.
-That is, always catch named exceptions.

-Use exception handling, but directed to specific tolerable exceptions, to ensure that crucial processes can continue to run even after certain exceptions are raised.
+Use Python’s exception handling mechanisms to ensure that only the desired named exceptions are caught and handled

+Ensure that every exception that can be thrown is caught by the appropriate handler

 6.37 Type-breaking reinterpretation of data [AMV]